vuepress-theme-hope/vuepress-theme-hope/docs/shared/src/client.md

 Check whether a component is registered globally.

-::: note

-Local import of this component does not affect the result.
+::: note Local import of component does not affect the result.

 :::